ayasrah/mahaam/mahaam-docs/docs/design/structure.md

 Having a template is important because it defines **what goes where**, making both writing and reading code easier.
 It saves developers from having to decide where to place each part of the code, and helps newcomers know where to find things, so its important for:

-- Maintainability
+- Maintainability and readability
-- Readability
-- Avoid overengineering
-- Reduce spaghetti code
+- Avoiding overengineering and spaghetti code
-- Reduce technical debt

-### Options
+### Archeticture Options

-These are common archeticture options:
+Its worthy to mention these common archetictures in this context:

-- **Monolith**: Modules are split by layers, and deployed as one unit.
+- **Monolith App**: Codebase is split by layers under one project, and deployed as one unit.
+- **Modular monolith App**: Codebase is splitted into modules with clear boundaries under a single project, and still deployed as a single unit.
+- **Multi-project App**: Codebase is split into many projects under one solution.
-- **Microservices**: Each module is implemented as a microservice, deployed separately, and communicates between using APIs or message queues.
+- **Microservices App**: Codebase is spit into microservices, deployed separately, and communicates between using APIs or message queues.

-- **Multi-project solution**: Modules are implemented as separate projects under one solution (common in Java and C#).
-- **Modular monolith**: Modules are defined as folders with clear boundaries inside a single project.
-It is easier to maintain and deploy, and this is Mahaam’s choice.
-- **Vertical slice**: micro-level splitting, each functionality has its own slice, e.g., `/Plan/CreatePlan.cs`, which contains both logic and database access for that functionality.
+### Mahaam App Structure

-**1. By Feature (recommended)**
+**1. By Feature**

-- Simple architecture, Group by feature, Modular monolith.
+- Simple architecture, Group by feature.

 ```bash
 app-be